WilliamMauclet/SmallBlog/README.md

 	* CSS grid
     * @media min-width max-width => redefine 960!
     * `<meta name="viewport" content="width=device-width, initial-scale=1.0">`
+* Login and password of admin must be removed from repo

 ## DONE
 * Posts and About in markdown? => flask-markdown